-The Company's business activities, together with the factors likely to affect its future development, performance and position are set out in the Strategic report.
+The Company's activities, together with the factors likely to affect its future development, performance and position are set out in the Strategic report.
 The Strategic report also considers the principal risks and uncertainties facing the Company and its policies and processes for managing these.
-The Company's Directors have reviewed the repayment terms of the intercompany loan and future net cash flows, including sensitivities, of the wind farm which they consider sufficient to meet the current loan obligations.
-As explained in the post balance sheet note the company's O&M provider, Senvion, has instigated insolvency proceedings.
-At the date of approval of the accounts Senvion are continuing to provide the services as contracted and the parent undertaking, Hayabusa Limited, has a letter of support from its shareholders.
-Therefore, the Directors have a reasonable expectation that the Company has adequate resources to continue in operational existence for the foreseeable future.
+The Company's Directors have reviewed the repayment terms of the intercompany loan and future net cash flows of the wind farm which they consider sufficient to meet the current loan obligations.
+The Directors have a reasonable expectation that the Company has adequate resources to continue in operational existence for the foreseeable future.
 Accordingly, they continue to adopt the going concern basis of accounting in preparing the financial statements.